wjl520/talking-face-generation/README.md

   The purpose of this repo is to make notes for talking face/head generation.

 # Methods
-  This methods can divide into real-time and offline.
+  The methods can divide into real-time and offline.
 Generating talking face in real-time is our goal, therefore we only discuss nearly real-time methods.
 1. 2D-based methods
    * audio+image --> landmark --> GAN model --> face generation
    * ref：https://github.com/YuanxunLu/LiveSpeechPortraits